AutoResearch/autora-template/README.md

 <br>

-(3) **Experiment Runners**: A method that orchestrates the collecting of observations for a given set of experiment conditions (this may include the recruitment of participants).<br>
+(3) **Experiment Runners**: A method that orchestrates the collecting of observations for a given set of experiment conditions, which may include the recruitment of participants.<br>
 *Example: The [Firebase-Prolific Runner](https://github.com/AutoResearch/autora-experiment-runner-firebase-prolific) enables the collection of behavioral data from human participants via web-based experiments hosted on [Firebase](https://firebase.google.com/), using a pool of participants registered through